Stand Up (Ludacris song): Remixes and cover versions

 An official remix was also recorded, in which Ludacris' third verse was removed and replaced with a verse from Kanye West.
-The remix appeared on the Akademiks: JeaniusLevelMusikKanye West Vol. 2 & Kon The Louis Vuitton Don mixtapes.
+The remix appeared on the Akademiks: JeaniusLevelMusikKanye West Vol. 2 and Kon The Louis Vuitton Don mixtapes.

-Richard Cheese and Lounge Against the Machine covered the song as a lounge-style version on his 2004 album I'd Like a Virgin.
+Richard Cheese and Lounge Against the Machine covered the song as a lounge-style version on his 2004 album, I'd Like a Virgin.

 Ludacris also made a remix of the song for the Atlanta Falcons.

 Ludacris mixed this song with "Sweet Dreams (Are Made of This)" in a faster tone for some club radio stations.

+In popular culture

+"Stand Up" appeared in a commercial for the all-new 2019 Mercedes-Benz A-Class Sedan that appeared during Super Bowl LIII on February 3, 2019.
+The commercial features Ludacris performing the song at an opera and also featured Wile E. Coyote and the Road Runner and Free Willy.